aliaksei-lyzo/storm-the-front/README.md

 The portal / website for Gomel Front-end developers community "Storm The Front".

 # Everybody is welcome to contribute, be it completing tasks or opening the new ones!
+Feel free to create branches in this repo (but beware, after PRs they will be removed without pity, unless labeled properly).
+Also, you can create forks and open PRs from your own forks, that works, too.
+Again, beware, forking won't save your branches from being ruthlessly deleted after merging PRs, unless labeled properly!

 # The developer's guide:
 We will be using a common GitFlow strategy for our development cycle, with some changes.